N.B. Appeal Court orders new murder trial for woman convicted in stabbing death

-New Brunswick’s Court of Appeal has ordered a new trial for a young woman convicted in the brutal slaying of a Moncton teen who was stabbed about 200 times.
+New Brunswick’s Court of Appeal has ordered a new trial for a young woman convicted in the brutal slaying of a Moncton teen who was stabbed about 200 times, concluding that a judge’s errors had Marissa Shephard the right to a fair trial.

-A spokeswoman confirmed Thursday that the court overturned Marissa Shephard’s convictions for first-degree murder and arson in the 2015 death of 18-year-old Baylee Wylie.
+The court overturned Shephard’s convictions for first-degree murder and arson in the 2015 death of 18-year-old Baylee Wylie on Tuesday due to errors committed during her 2018 jury trial.

+“The trial judge committed various errors of law in his charge to the jury and in allowing the jury to hear and consider inadmissible and highly prejudicial evidence,” read a summary of the decision.

+“He likewise erred in law in failing to appropriately deal with Crown counsel’s improper submission to the jury that Ms. Shephard had ‘in her own words 1/8on direct examination 3/8 included herself in the killing of Baylee Wylie.”‘

 READ MORE: Panel of 3 judges hear Marissa Shephard’s appeal of her first-degree murder conviction

 During a trial last year, court heard that Wylie’s body was found in Shephard’s burned-out townhouse on Dec.
-17, 2015 after the victim had been tied to a chair, beaten and stabbed repeatedly.
+17, 2015.

+According to court documents, the victim, Shephard, and two other young men gathered at her home for “some drug-fuelled excitement” that ended tragically with Wylie being tied to a chair, beaten and stabbed repeatedly with a variety of weapons.

 Shephard, who was 20 at the time of her arrest, was the third person convicted of murdering Wylie.